jeremykeen/vagrant-splunk/README.md

 # Description

 Vagrantfile that creates a single node Splunk Enterprise installation.
+Optionally install ScaleIO SDC and connects to vagrant-scaleio instanace found in the repo - https://github.com/emccode/vagrant

 # Usage